 I find it interesting that people ask for what they want, receive it, and then look to other things almost immediately as if what they finally have is not enough.
 This poem is a reflection upon that phenomenon.
 Culture tells us the grass is greener in other homes, schools, cities, and towns, but perhaps the grass is green everywhere.
-We are only viewing it through dirty brown lenses. – C.P.H.
+We are only viewing it through a dirty lens. – C.P.H.

 Logic races toward oblivion,

 Whispering words of love in your ear.

 Passion consumes only in secret places,

 Wrapped in a soft blanket.

 In a black suit and tie.